-Proposed Project Group: Transportation Equity and Accessib FFY 2015 UPWP Staff Evaluation: TBD Proposed Project Staff: CTPS Selected for FFY 2015 UPWP: TBD Estimated Project Cost: \$35,000 - \$75,000 Proposed FFY 2015 Budget: TBD LRTP Vision Topics Addressed: Livability; Mobility; Regional Equity Project Function: Support to Regional Transportation Stakeholders, Contribution to Transportation Knowledge
+Proposed Project Group: Transportation Equity and Accessibility FFY 2015 UPWP Staff Evaluation: High

+LRTP Vision Topics Addressed: Livability; Mobility; Regional Equity

+Project Function: Support to Regional Transportation Stakeholders, Contribution to Transportation Knowledge

-This project would look at practices that successful community and human-service agencies (such as transportation management agencies and councils on aging) use to plan, coordinate, and manage their transportation services.
+This project would look at practices that successful community and human-service agencies (such as agencies that provide transportation and councils on aging) use to plan, coordinate, and manage their transportation services.
 These could include exploration of programs and projects, operational practices, or software or other technology.
 The study would also look at issues such as who participates and who pays for or subsidizes the services.
 Information-gathering techniques would include a literature review and, potentially, consultations with transportation service providers.
 Documentation of these successful practices would include case studies.
-Materials produced by MPO staff would not only suggest practices, but also provide some guidance to service providers on how to apply for New Freedom Grants.
+Materials produced by MPO staff would not only suggest practices, but also provide some guidance to service providers on how to apply for Community Transit Grants.